IngeborgArdoe/training/foundation/exercise-13.md

 ####1.
 Preparations

 1. Open the origin namespace in your web browser.
 Here you can see changes immedietly after they are saved.
-The origin URL is *<your assigned solution>-origin.genus.net*
+The origin URL is *https://edu-usr{X}-origin.edu.genus.net/*
-2. As of now, you should only built in apps, such as, Analytics and Insights, Genus Desktop and Genus Studio, as well as a header with options to log out, change language, etc.
+2. As of now, you should only see built in apps, such as, Analytics and Insights, Genus Desktop and Genus Studio, as well as a header with options to log out, change language, etc.

 ####2.
 Create a new CRM Module

-1. Navigate to Modules, and create new module
+1. Open Genus Studio.
+Navigate to Modules, and create new module
 2. Name it "CRM" and save it
 3. Add the Company and Contact data sources to the module by going to "Data Diagram", right-click and choose "Insert" - "Object Classes...".
 Select the object classes Company and Contact, and choose OK.
 Right-click on the two boxes and select "Enable as Data Source".